mildlymadscientist/a2-elizahackler/README.md

 - a `Results` functionality which shows the entire dataset residing in the server's memory
 - a `Form/Entry` functionality which allows a user to add or delete data items residing in the server's memory
 - a `Server Logic` which, upon receiving new or modified "incoming" data, includes and uses a function that adds at least one additional derived field to this incoming data before integrating it with the existing dataset
+--function that changes in some way (like calculations)
 - the `Derived field` for a new row of data must be computed based on fields already existing in the row.
 For example, a `todo` dataset with `task`, `priority`, and `creation_date` may generate a new field `deadline` by looking at `creation_date` and `priority`